aabccd021/bun-html-live-reload/README.md

 ## Manually reload clients

-You can manually reload clients (refresh tabs) by calling `reloadClients` function.
+You can manually reload clients (refresh tabs) by calling `reloadClients` function, in addition to auto reload feature.

 ```ts
 import { withHtmlLiveReload, reloadClients } from "bun-html-live-reload";